iamganeshsalunkhe/mobile-shopping-application/README.md

 ✅ Sign up, log in, and log out
 ✅ Add, update, and delete their own products
 ✅ Update their profile information
-✅ Manage orders for their products
+✅ View for their products

 ### Customer
 ✅ Sign up, log in, and log out